The Knox County Democratic Party believes that all citizens have a role to play in our government

 Most local offices in Knox County are nonpartisan—that is, candidates are not nominated during a partisan primary and do not appear on the general election ballot with a party label.
-All township trustee and officer positions and school board positions are nonpartisan.
+All township trustee and officer positions and school board positions are non-partisan.

 All positions with the city of Mount Vernon (mayor, city council, auditor, treasurer, and director of law) are partisan positions, as are all countywide positions (commissioner, sheriff, engineer, treasurer, auditor, etc.).
 Judicial positions are nominated during the partisan primary, and party affiliation is disclosed on the general election ballot in these races.

-Requirements for campaigning
+Requirements for Campaigning

 Filing deadlines are as follows:

-- For candidates in nonpartisan races: 90 days before the general election
+- For candidates in nonpartisan races: 90 days before the general election (In 2025, this is August 25)

-- For candidates in partisan races: 90 days before the primary election
+- For candidates in partisan races: 90 days before the primary election (In 2025, this is February 5)

 After candidates declare their candidacies, they must first set up a campaign committee and declare a campaign treasurer with the board of elections before they can raise or spend money.
 Fundraising and campaign finance filing requirements are available from the board of elections and from the Ohio Secretary of State.